 This is a really easy, from scratch, Pressure Cooker Chicken Noodle soup recipe, I promise!
-The beauty of making this in your pressure cooker is that you can create a really lovely, flavorful, broth for the soup much faster than you could on the stove.
+The beauty of making this Pressure Cooker Chicken Noodle Soup in your Instant Pot is that you can create a really lovely, flavorful, broth for the soup much faster than you could on the stove.

 What Ingredients do I need for Pressure Cooker Chicken Noodle Soup?

 Here are some of the ingredients and items you’ll need to make Instant Pot Chicken Noodle soup, you’ll find all the ingredients and the full recipe at the end of the post.

 How to Make Pressure Cooker Chicken Noodle Soup

 A great tasting broth is really key to making this pressure cooker chicken noodle soup.
 With an electric pressure cooker (I have the Instant Pot) that really is an absolute breeze to do it.

 Here’s a couple of simple step by step directions for making my Instant Pot Chicken Noodle Soup, the full printable recipe is at the end of the post.

 STEP 1 – First of all we are going to make the chicken broth.
 I prefer to buy the ready cut up whole chicken for this (it comes in a pack) and I just throw it all in to the pot with the vegetables and some water and cook it under pressure to make the broth for the soup.